 leaning forward, a moment of inspiration plays it's part while arms arch around both sides of the page, like a still life animation. seated at the desk pondering what ways facilitated the ability to harness the creativity in need of extraction.

-the mind floods with phone calls to friends, and job offers or plans. the list just plays in the background endlessly.
+the mind floods with phone calls to friends, and occupational therapy offers or plans. the list just plays in the background endlessly.

-ten minutes ago just hovering in the corner of the mind playing back like a destructive black hole of one's own experiences; the theme varied. it didn't take long to realize the main goal again: conquer writer's block.
+ten minutes ago just hovering in the corner of the mind playing back like a destructive black hole of one's own experiences; the theme varying was the thought about why there was such importance to realize the main goal again: conquer writer's block.

-why not pay attention to detail? now just carefully holding precision; selectively choosing the tools and holding inspiration by the desire at one time to be an architect. an engineer of some sort, perhaps… the drafting table, and one thing for sure… the need for a well sharpened writing device. perhaps putting it to use creates a lacking to be so off topic.
+why avoid paying attention to detail? now just carefully holding precision; selectively choosing the tools and holding inspiration by the desire at one time to be an architect. an engineer of some sort, perhaps… the drafting table, and one thing for sure… the need for a well sharpened writing device. perhaps putting it to use creates a lacking to be so off topic.

-what is the purpose of distraction anyway? not too obviously, it comes up rather easily. anything serves as an excuse. how common is it to place a collective effort into this trap? is it really a snare, beating the drum of idle time, or just a place you go when unable proceed? should there be worry if falling distant from the main goal?
+what is the purpose of distraction anyway? less than obviously, it comes up rather easily. anything serves as an excuse. how common is it to place a collective effort into this trap? is it really a snare, beating the drum of idle time, or just a place you go when unable proceed? should there be worry if falling distant from the main goal?

-the true illness that plagues the writer isn't the block itself. it's the cluster of words needed it's the images drawn from them that form a picture that implies that one photo holding all the literary value. it stands out like a dis ease begging for a cure. just to break away from the clouds and back to the scattered tools rather than gaze into space blankly is this the motion picture so desired? why the vision of doing this? slapped back into the source of inspiration, only to realize it had left. that blank stare is more like a look of confusion at this point.
+the true illness that plagues the writer is doubtfully the block itself. it's the cluster of words needed – it's the images drawn from them that form a picture that implies that one mental picture holding all the literary value; standing out is a similarity like a dis ease begging for a cure. just to break away from the clouds and back to the scattered tools rather than gaze into space blankly – is this the motion picture so desired? why the vision of doing this? slapped back into the source of inspiration, only to realize it had left. that blank stare is more like a look of confusion at this point.

 the pencil most likely over sharpened and shorter than normal made it's way to the table followed by a sigh. in a catalyst of inspiration, probably by the overwhelmingly good odds of some writing ahead due to all those pencils, a grasp yields another pencil butchered with a utility knife until it's just a stub. to whom it concerned, at the moment, this pencil is the writer's block.

-another adjustment of posture, perhaps a bit fluid and pronounced. that simple act and posture change was intense. it must have been due to bottled rage. you see, unused pencils did not amuse.
+another adjustment of posture, perhaps a bit fluid and pronounced. that simple act and posture change was intense. it must have been due to bottled rage. you see, unused pencils lacked the ability to amuse.

 after a long exhale, swept shreds of pencil shavings in a pile and this tale, along with this box of shavings, is the conclusion somewhat unsettling. i still have no idea whether writer's block can be solved in this manner. still, i believe there was a moment of peace and perhaps in some small way there was also temporary relief from a truly annoying issue.